Managing sugar overload this festive season

-While a little added sugar is okay, we don’t want to go overboard!
+While a little added sugar is okay, it is easy to go overboard!

-Here are a few ways to manage added sugar intake and avoid the extreme blood glucose fluctuations during these celebratory times.
+Here are a few ways to manage the intake of added sugar and support your overall health, in order to avoid the post-festivity crash that so often accompanies these celebratory, yet typically busy, times.

 Don’t drink sugar

-Whether on it’s own or as an alcoholic mixer, sugar-sweetened beverages provide a quick hit of added sugar to the body but no nutritional value.
+Whether on it’s own or as an alcoholic mixer, sugar-sweetened beverages provide a quick hit of free, added sugar to the body, but no nutritional value.

-Instead, choose plain, soda or sparkling water infused with slices of fresh fruit and herbs, and if drinking alcohol, low or no sugar options include dry wine or white spirits.
+Instead, choose plain, soda, or sparkling water.
+If you wish, infuse it with slices of fresh fruit and herbs.
+If drinking alcohol, low or no sugar options include dry wine or white spirits.

-If you anticipate a sugar-feast at tonight’s event, then have a few snacks before to fill the belly with nourishing food and reduce the risk for overdoing the not-so-healthy offerings.
+If you anticipate a sugar-feast at an upcoming event, have a few whole food snacks prior.
+By filling the belly with nourishing foods, you are unlikely to overdo the not-so-healthy offerings.

-If you are going to a potluck style occasion, take a no added sugar, real food dish so your and other guests can partake in a deliciously wholesome option.
-A platter of fruit or this Moroccan Vegetable Platter would do the trick!
+If you are contributing to a shared feast, take a no added sugar, real food dish so you and other guests can partake in a deliciously wholesome option.
+A rolled turkey breast with hazelnut and sage stuffing, oven roasted tomato and chickpea or fennel and citrus salad, or festive nut loaf would do the trick!

-There may be a plethora of sweet things on offer around the festive season, and if you wish to partake, choose to enjoy a bit of the good quality stuff over the cheap and nasty.
+If you wish to partake in the sweet stuff on offer around the festive season, enjoy a little and choose good quality over the cheap and nasty.
 A piece of homemade cake or dark chocolate will satisfy far sooner than the stuff out of a box of Cadbury Favourites.